Accelerated ADMM: Automated Parameter Tuning and Improved Linear Convergence: Parameter Selection

 \subsection{Grid Search Results}

-In addition to the already promising TM and NM parameter selections, we perform a grid search to identify potentially improved configurations of $(\nu_1, \nu_2)$.
-Our search is set up as a $20 \times 20$ grid centered around the TM parameters.
-As commonly done in strongly-convex and smooth optimization problems, we parametrize the parameters as a function of the condition ratio $\kappa$.
-For each $\kappa$ we select $(\nu_1,\nu_2)$ as the pair for which the minimal $\rho$ can be obtained with Theorem \ref{thm:worst-case cng thm} via bisection.
-The procedure is repeated for the over-relaxed A-ADMM (OR-A-ADMM), with an additional grid over the relaxation parameter $\alpha$ in the range $(0,4]$.
-Note that even though the standard theory would prevent from exploring the range $(2,4)$, we can still perform this interval extension and check for linear convergence by the feasibility of \eqref{eq:lmi_condition}.
+\meisam{Next, we perform a grid search to identify optimal $(\nu_1, \nu_2)$ configurations.
+For each $\kappa$, we set up a fixed grid from which $(\nu_1, \nu_2)$ is selected as the pair minimizing $\rho$ via bisection on Theorem~\ref{thm:worst-case cng thm}.
+The procedure is repeated for the over-relaxed version (OR-A-ADMM) with an additional grid over $\alpha \in (0, 4]$.}

-Fig.~\ref{fig:GS-results} shows the grid search results for $\nu_{1}$ and $\nu_{2}$.
-We found that the stepsize parameter $\nu_1$ found via grid search exactly coincides with the TM value.
-In contrast, the step-size parameter $\nu_2$ exhibits a different behavior.
-The same holds for the over-relaxed case.
-Applying symbolic regression \citep{pysr} reveals that $\nu_2$ can be approximated by

-for the nominal and over-relaxed settings, respectively.
+Fig.~\ref{fig:GS-results} shows the results for $\nu_{1}$ and $\nu_{2}$.
+Applying symbolic regression \citep{pysr} reveals that $\nu_{1}$ and $\nu_{2}$ can be approximated by \meisam{ }for the nominal and over-relaxed settings, respectively.
 The over-relaxation parameter $\alpha$ was found to be optimal for $\alpha \approx 1.45$ across all condition numbers.

-Fig. \ref{fig:A-ADMM} summarizes the convergence rates obtained from the grid search (GS) parameters, in comparison to the vanilla ADMM method and the accelerated versions with NM and TM parameters.
-By design, the A-ADMM with GS-parameters gives the best linear convergence rate of A-ADMM among all settings.
-Fig. \ref{fig:OR-A-ADMM} complements the results with the over-relaxed variants.
-We observe that the over-relaxed variants constantly outperform the non-over-relaxed ones; and that the accelerated variants constantly outperform the non-accelerated variants.
-Moreover, A-ADMM also outperforms the vanilla over-relaxed ADMM.
+Fig. \ref{fig:A-ADMM} displays the resulting convergence rates obtained from the grid search, in the context of the vanilla and accelerated schemes.
+By design, A-ADMM with GS parameters gives the best linear convergence rate among all settings.
+Fig. \ref{fig:OR-A-ADMM} complements the results with the over-relaxed variants. \meisam{We observe that the over-relaxed versions consistently improve upon their non-over-relaxed counterparts across the full range of condition numbers.
+Combining over-relaxation with the GS-tuned acceleration yields the fastest certified linear convergence rate among all configurations considered in this work.}